 Issuance of Exchangeable Senior Notes - In March 2024, we issued \$575.0 million in aggregate principal amount of 4.375% exchangeable senior unsecured notes due 2027 and \$575.0 million in aggregate principal amount of 4.125% exchangeable senior unsecured notes due 2029.
 The net proceeds from the issuance, after deducting the initial purchasers' discounts, underwriting commissions and other offering expenses, were approximately \$563.1 million for the 2027 Exchangeable Notes and \$563.1 million for the 2029 Exchangeable Notes.
 Interest on the Exchangeable Notes is payable semiannually on March 15 and September 15 of each year beginning on September 15, 2024.
-The 2027 Exchangeable Notes will mature on March 15, 2029, in each case unless earlier repurchased, exchanged or (in the case of 2029 Exchangeable Notes) redeemed.
+The 2027 Exchangeable Notes will mature on March 15, 2027 and the 2029 Exchangeable Notes will mature on March 15, 2029, in each case unless earlier repurchased, exchanged or (in the case of 2029 Exchangeable Notes) redeemed.